German gender #1 - German nouns and der, die & das

 videoIntroduction and information about this course2 m 40 sFree

-videoThose extra little letters and how to write them Start
+videoThose extra little letters and how to write them0 s Start

 videoNouns which are always masculine4 m 3 s Start

-videoNouns which are always masculine - the PDF Start
+videoNouns which are always masculine - the PDF0 s Start

 videoNouns which are usually masculine4 m 28 s Start